jweezy24/760midterm_studying/README.md

 ![dtree_alg](figures/dtree_algorithm.png)
 Now that we have IGR we can walk through the decision tree algorithm.
-The canidate splits are determined by the highest IGR when selecting a point to be conditioned over.
+The candidate splits are determined by the highest IGR when selecting a point to be conditioned over.
 The stopping criteria will be when the IGR is zero or when the set of training instances is empty.
 A leaf node will delegate a label once a testing sample is ran through the dtree.
 Finding the best split is just using the maximal IGR we determined from when making $C$.